PawelGargula/Pomodoro-Technique/README.md

 - After time is end, below buttons and in the page title it appears message about break depending on value in counter (When 1 - 3 there we have short break and when 4 it means long break for us).

-- In header "Pomodoro Technique" the letter "i" is a hyperlink to wikipedia.
+- The header "Pomodoro Technique" is a hyperlink to wikipedia.